OrgaNiUS/OrgaNiUS/api.md

 For assignedTo array, do parse the changes on the client side and pass in the deltas add and remove separately.

+For tags array, do parse the changes similarly to assignedTo.

 ```typescript
 {
   taskid: string;